michelou/flix-examples/QUICKREF.md

 > **Hint**: Read the document <a href="https://github.com/flix/flix/blob/master/docs/DIDYOUKNOW.md">"Did You Know?"</a> from the <a href="https://flix.dev/" rel="external">Flix</a> documentation to know more about the <a href="https://flix.dev/" rel="external">Flix</a> ecosystem.

 [Flix] language features can be split into two categories :
-- *features shared with other languages* : [ADTs] and pattern matching, extensible records, type classes, HKTs, type inference, channel and process-based concurrency (like Go).
+- *features shared with other languages* : [ADTs] and pattern matching, extensible records, type classes, HKTs, type inference, channel and process-based concurrency (like [Go][go_concurrency]).
 - *unique features* : polymorphic effect system, region-based local mutation, purity reflection and first-class Datalog constraints.

 ## <span id="annotations">Annotations</span>